 By focusing intently on offering the best possible customer service, you encourage more people to talk about their great experiences.
 This, in turn, encourages more people to engage with your brand.

 Harley-Davidson attracted over 1 million global members to the Harley Owners Group, fostering a close-knit community of like-minded spirits around their products.

-13. Customer Satisfaction Surveys
+#13.
+Customer Satisfaction (CS) Surveys

-Sending out a customer satisfaction survey to gauge people’s thoughts and feelings about your service can reveal some valuable insights.
+Sending out a customer feedback survey to gauge people’s thoughts and feelings about your service can reveal some valuable insights.
 People tend to be more honest in these surveys compared to in-person.